BarrierAntho/Survivor_Note/Docker/README.md

 > cgroups (abbreviated from control groups) is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, etc.) of a collection of processes.
 > Namespaces are a feature of the Linux kernel that partitions kernel resources such that one set of processes sees one set of resources while another set of processes sees a different set of resources.
 The feature works by having the same namespace for a set of resources and processes, but those namespaces refer to distinct resources.
 Resources may exist in multiple spaces.
 Examples of such resources are process IDs, host-names, user IDs, file names, and some names associated with network access, and Inter-process communication.<br>

-## Comparison Containers vs VirtualMachine
+## Comparison Containers vs VirtualMachine :repeat:
 [Go to content](#content)

 Containers and virtual machines have similar resource isolation and allocation benefits, but function differently because containers virtualize the operating system instead of hardware.
 Containers are more portable and efficient.<br>